mawelous/yamop-laravel/README.md

 <a name="pagination"></a>
 ## Pagination

 Yamop for Laravel supports pagination out of the box.
 It implements the `_createPaginator` method and extends `getPaginator`, with this you only need to pass the items per page into the method.
-The second parameter which is current page number and third which is page parameter name are optional.
+The second parameter which is the current page number, and the third which is the page parameter name are both optional.

 ```php
     User::getMapper()